Skip to content

 kubectl -n project02 apply -f releases/podinfo-prj02.yaml

-Check the resulting context in the Release object:
+Check the Release context:

 kubectl -n project02 get release podinfo -o yaml